defold/doc/docs/en/manuals/live-update.md

 Forcing re-download of resources
 : The developer can download the content to any file/folder they wish, but often they're located under the application path.
 The location of the application support folder depends on the operating system.
 It can be found with `print(sys.get_save_file("", ""))`.

-  The file liveupdate.mounts is located under the "local storage", and it's path is output to the console at start "INFO:LIVEUPDATE: Liveupdate folder located at: ..."
+  The file liveupdate.mounts is located under the "local storage", and it's path is output to the console at start "INFO:LIVEUPDATE: Live update folder located at: ..."

   ![Local storage](images/live-update/local-storage.png)